LeNomDesFleurs/NOI-VCVRACK/README.md

 # Sinensis [filter bank]

 Sinensis is a parallel band-pass bank (6 of them).<br>
-The two big knobs set the frequency and the Q of all filters (it oscillate at high Q).<br>
+The two big knobs set the frequency and the Q of all filters (it oscillates at high Q).<br>
 The normal ones set the number of band and the relationship between them ("ratio").<br>
 If a frequency goes beyond 15kHz or 20Hz, it is folded back in audible range.<br>
 If you set the frequency to 2000Hz, ratio to 1.5 and band parameter to 3:<br>